simmone/racket-simple-xml/README.md

 convert lists to xml, the list should obey below rules.

-1. First node of list should be a string?
+1. First node of list should be a string? or symbol?
 It represent node name.

 ```racket
 '("H1") -> <H1/>